shayanbali/Sepal-predicition/README.md

 # Sepal-predicition
-This project predicts the type of flower according to sepal length and width
+This project predicts the type of flower according to sepal length and width with neural network